Alliance of Sahel States: Formalization of the Confederation

-In May 2024 at a meeting in Niamey, representatives of Burkina Faso, Mali and Niger finalized a draft text creating the AES, with its objective to finalize the details of the project before the signature of an official treaty.

-In July 2024, at a summit in Niamey, the leaders of the states of the AES signed a confederation treaty to strengthen the existing mutual defense pact, assorted with the release of a 25-point communique.
-This included agreement on a one-year rotating presidency, chaired by one of the leader of the country currently holding the presidency.
-Assimi Goïta, the current [when?] interim president of the Republic of Mali, started his term on the same day, and it was agreed that the first joint parliamentary summit of the AES would be hosted in Burkina Faso.
+In May 2024 at a meeting in Niamey, representatives of Burkina Faso, Mali and Niger finalized a draft text for the creation of the AES.
+In July 2024, at a summit in Niamey, the AES heads of state signed a confederation treaty to strengthen the existing mutual defense pact and released a 25-point communique.
+This included agreement on a one-year rotating presidency, with Assimi Goïta, junta leader and interim president of Mali, commencing his term on the same day.
+It was agreed that the first joint AES parliamentary summit would be hosted in Burkina Faso.

-On 22 February 2025, the ministers of the Confederation of Sahel States officially launched the flag of the AES, after its validation by the heads of state of the member countries of the organization.

-As of January 2025, the ministers of the Sahel Confederation states are working on the creation of a joint parliament for the three Sahelian member states.
+On 22 February 2025, AES ministers officially launched the flag of the AES after its validation by the heads of state of the member countries.
+As of January 2025, AES ministers are working on the creation of a joint parliament.

-Departure from ECOWAS

-On 29 January 2025, Burkina Faso, Mali, and Niger formally withdrew from the Economic Community of West African States (ECOWAS) after providing the required 1-year notice.
-AES countries were all founding members of ECOWAS in May 1975.

-On 29 January, to consolidate their exit from ECOWAS and strengthen their alliance, the three countries began circulating new AES passports, and announced that a new unified 5,000-strong military unit will soon join the fight against jihadists and terrorists on AES territory.